 For the best results, give influencers a sense of the core message that should come across, but otherwise leave them to convey this in a way that’s most natural to them.

-One option that’s often overlooked is the option of using an influencer *and* an ad in conjunctions.
+One option that’s often overlooked is the option of using an influencer *and* an ad in conjunction.
 Perhaps people shy away from this because they worry that it might disrupt the authentic feel that’s such an asset to marketing with influencers.
 At Fanbytes, we’ve found that influencer marketing which incorporate ads are actually more successful.
 Snapchat’s ephemeral nature is one of its biggest strengths, but it has its limitations.
 One of these is that influencers’ content cannot be premeditated or given the luxury of editing.
 Therefore throwing an ad into the mix can be highly useful because it throws a highly controlled element into an ephemeral content.
 It can really help to drive home the call to action.

 The rates some influencers charge, particularly on Instagram, where brands are vying for the top accounts with the most views, can be eye-popping.
 These costs are not only avoidable, but they’re also quite possibly not the best option for you.